muhammed2624/electricity-outage-prediction/outage_predictor_updated/outage_predictor/DATA_NOTES.md

 quarterly reports for that period exist publicly but weren't pulled in this pass. **2024/Q4 onward** is also not yet covered — NERC's most recent published quarterly report at the time of writing was 2024/Q3.

-Two honest ways to close this further:
-1. Pull the missing NERC quarterly PDFs (2022/Q4, 2023/Q1, 2023/Q2, and
-   anything published after 2024/Q3) and extend `build_recent_quarterly.py` the same way — same table structure, same per-row sourcing.
-2. Check nerc.gov.ng's Resources page directly for the newest report before the investor pitch, since NERC publishes on a lag and a newer quarter may already be out.

 ## What did NOT change